devantler/star-wars-site/docs/blog-post.md

 Well...
 Umbraco is an awesome company!
 Umbraco has a lot of amazing people, and one more now that I am a member of the team! 😎 I am a huge fan of the company because we create open-source software and because Content Management Systems are awesome!
 I believe most companies that provide open-source projects are friendly at the core and are driven by passion.
 Also Sharing is Caring! 🤝

 Another thing that makes me happy, is that Umbraco focuses on creating software that is simple to use, both for developers and content editors.
-Creating software that is not complex to understand or use is very important to me.
+Creating software that is not complex to understand or use is very valuable.

 I look forward to working with Umbraco and growing with the team!